-In light of the shared axonal degeneration mechanisms underlying both DPN and CIPN, 4 some studies applied marketed medical devices already used for DPN in CIPN patients and reported interesting preliminary results.
-38,39,41-46 The development of wearable systems to offer objective measures of peripheral nerve damage (eg, nerve conduction measures) 18,38,39 may broaden their application in less specialized clinical centers and in home-based contexts, but data are very preliminary.
+In light of the shared axonal degeneration mechanisms underlying both DPN and CIPN [4], some studies applied marketed medical devices already used for DPN in CIPN patients and reported interesting preliminary results [38,39,41-46].
+The development of wearable systems to offer objective measures of peripheral nerve damage (e.g., nerve conduction measures) [18,38,39] may broaden their application in less specialized clinical centers and in home-based contexts, but data are very preliminary.

-The included studies show an increasing interest in the use of wearable/portable technologies in CIPN, though their development is less advanced than in other diseases such as PD,21,23 cardiovascular diseases, 24,25 and diabetes, 26 and the available studies had some critical limitations.
-First, many studies did not report or only partially reported clinical and chemotherapy information.
-32-34,36,37,39,40,43 Data on chemotherapeutic agents/protocols and dose regimens are essential for the design of IoMT devices, because of the great variety of peripheral nerve (eg, large vs small fiber, sensory vs motor, demyelinating vs axonal, somatic vs autonomic) damage that depends on the chemotherapy compound and cumulative dosage.51 Second, most studies were performed in a laboratory or clinical setting, 32-34,38-47 thus offering limited evidence on the possible real-world usefulness of these tools.
+The included studies show an increasing interest on the use wearable/portable technologies in CIPN, though their development is less advanced than in other diseases such as Parkinson's disease [21,23], cardiovascular diseases [24,25], and diabetes [26], and the available studies had some critical limitations.
+First, many studies did not report or only partially reported clinical and chemotherapy information [32-34,36,37,39,40,43].
+Data on chemotherapeutic agents/protocols and dose regimens are essential for the design of IoMT devices, because of the great variety of peripheral nerve (e.g., large vs. small fiber, sensory vs. motor, demyelinating vs. axonal, somatic vs. autonomic) damage that depends on the chemotherapy compound and cumulative dosage [51].
+Second, most studies were performed in a laboratory or clinical setting [32-34,38-47], thus offering limited evidence on the possible real-world usefulness of these tools.
 Monitoring patients in a daily-living environment and over continuous periods of time can make CIPN assessment more feasible and ecological.
-Some of the included devices, for example, NeuroDetect, 35 Perivib, 32 and inertial sensors, 33 have been developed for convenient home-based remote monitoring.
-Other technologies, such as PainVision, 44-46 Sudoscan, 41,42 DPNCheck, 38 and Mediracer NCS, 39 require specialized equipment that is not available for home use and may be less convenient for daily monitoring, but they may be engineered and integrated with IoT/IoMT architectures.
-Some devices to measure autonomic function are available and marketed,52 while NCS and pain pathways testing will require the development of specific devices (Table 4).
+Some of the included devices, e.g., NeuroDetect [35], Perivib [32], and inertial sensor [33], have been developed for convenient home-based remote monitoring.
+Other technologies, such as PainVision [44-46], Sudoscan [41,42], DPNCheck [38] and Mediracer® NCS [39] require specialized equipment that is not available for home

+-Author Manuscrib use and may be less convenient for daily monitoring, but they may be engineered and integrated with IoT/IoMT architectures.
+Some devices to measure autonomic function are available and marketed [52], while NCS and pain pathways testing will require the development of specific devices (Table 4).
 Third, most studies assessed a single population, often patients with established CIPN, without providing further data on their applicability or reproducibility for discriminating patients who are and are not developing CIPN.
 This is a necessary first step, but future studies will need to conduct repeated, longitudinal assessments to determine whether these tools detect CIPN accurately and perhaps earlier than current methods that are largely based on patient-reported outcomes.
 Also, the great variety of hardware used in the included studies, as well as the different methodologies, where reported, for the analysis of the acquired data make the comparison between studies difficult.
-Finally, several other critical technical features concerning IoMT devices, such as portability, usability, cost, data accuracy and security, privacy issues, storage, and battery life/energy consumption parameters, were not considered in the included studies.
+Finally, several other critical technical features concerning IoMT devices such as portability, usability, cost, data accuracy and security, privacy issues, storage, and battery life/energy consumption parameters were not considered in the included studies.